Understanding your customer acquisition cost (CAC) is at the heart of growing your business in a scalable and profitable way.

 3. Determining and optimising your payback period

-There is a third element that needs to be considered: the payback period.
+The third element needs to be considered: the payback period.

 A payback period is the rate at which you can get cash from your paying customers.
 This dictates how quickly you can reinvest in your business and ideally is a component of how you calculate CAC.